zkytony/savn/COSP_README.md

    ```
    This uses the latest (as of now) Pytorch version 1.9.0

+3. Run `source setup.bash` to download data and pretrained models.

-3. Test out the repo by running this command:
+4. Test out the repo by running this command:

     ```
     python main.py --eval \